hiloni25/Zuv/README.md

 # Zuv

-IOS Application that detects if the mobile is in motion or not.
+IOS Application that detects if the gadget in which this application is installed is in motion or not.